wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 # Custom Blockchain

-This article explains how to setup custom Waves node to be used for experimental activities.
+This article explains how to setup custom Waves blockchain to be used for experimental activities.

 For most tasks such as getting familiar with blockchain, sending transactions and developing smart contracts its enough to [deploy one custom node in Docker](#deploy-custom-node-in-docker).